playDeath/static-server/README.md

 # static-koa-server

-One can specify a folder as a local static resource server from the command line
+a package can specify a folder as a local static resource server from the command line

 # Getting started